ezioda004/benchmark-socketio-uwebsockets/README.md

-This repo contains benchmark module for socketio and uwebsockets.
+This repo contains a benchmark module for socketio and uwebsockets.

 ## Requirements
 - Node 20.3